-Many users of Freemake Video Converter heard of CUDA and DXVA technologies integrated into the software to speed up video conversion.
+Many users of Freemake Movie Converter heard of CUDA and DXVA technologies integrated into the software to speed up video conversion.
 However, not everyone knows how and when these technologies actually work and what real value they add.
 This post is an attempt to explain NVIDIA CUDA and DXVA in plain English.

 SEE ALSO: How to Rip DVD Free to Any Format

 From CPU to GPU

 Inside of each modern PC there is a graphics card, its quality often tells on the possibility to run video games and mighty graphics software.
 Technically speaking, video card has its own memory and GPU, or Graphics Processing Unit.